From the desk of David Utke

 Let’s get to it.

-High level overview of the best free plans:
+Overview of the best free plans:

-| Platform | Free Contacts | Monthly Sends | The “Catch” | Best For… |
+| Platform | Free Contacts | Monthly Sends | The Catch | Best For… |

 |---|---|---|---|---|